suryajeetlondhe/flutter_interview_questions/README.md

 gets terminated!"

 ---
+33.Difference Between NetworkImage and Image.network in Flutter
+---

-33) Difference Between NetworkImage and Image.network in Flutter Both are used to load images from a network URL, but they work differently.
+Both are used to load images from a network URL, but they work differently.

 1️⃣ NetworkImage (Low-level Image Provider)